 Still Deciding?

-If you have questions, check our returning resident frequently asked questions (FAQs) or fill out our contact us form and we’ll get back to you with an answer as soon as we can.
-Campus Area Housing is also a good resource to look for available off-campus housing options in the Madison community and find potential roommates.
+If you have questions, fill out our contact us form and we’ll get back to you with an answer as soon as we can.
+While the residence halls are a great option, many students choose to live in off-campus housing after their first year at UW-Madison.
+If you have questions about moving off-campus, contact Housing’s Off-Campus Housing Services at off-campus@housing.wisc.edu.
+The Off-Campus Housing Marketplace is also a good resource to search for available off-campus housing options in the Madison community and find potential roommates.